DataTalksClub/machine-learning-zoomcamp/cohorts/2026/06-trees/images/2026-09-09-provenance-ledger.md

 contains C2PA metadata identifying OpenAI image generation.
 Native dimensions are `1495×1052`; a simulated `608px` render was inspected and kept all parameter text, stages, arrows, and the `0.3` annotation readable.
-The replacement changes the published PNG intentionally; the eleven provenance- only PNGs above remain byte-for-byte unchanged.
+The replacement changes the published PNG intentionally; the eleven previously recorded provenance-only PNGs above remain byte-for-byte unchanged.

 ## XGBoost final-model semantic correction